Shayne Whittington: Indiana Pacers (2014–2016)

 Whittington went undrafted in the 2014 NBA draft.
 On July 2, 2014, he signed with the Indiana Pacers.
 On November 8, he made his NBA debut in a 97–90 loss to the Washington Wizards, recording two points, three rebounds and two assists in eight minutes off the bench.
 On January 28, 2015, he was assigned to the Fort Wayne Mad Ants of the NBA Development League.
 He was recalled by the Pacers two days later.
 On April 8, he was reassigned to the Mad Ants to help the team in their playoff run.
 He returned to the Pacers in late April following the Mad Ants' 2–0 D-League Finals series loss to the Santa Cruz Warriors.

 On July 27, 2015, Whittington re-signed with the Pacers.
 During the 2015–16 season, he received multiple assignments to the Fort Wayne Mad Ants.
 That offseason, he was waived by the Pacers.

 Obradoiro CAB (2016–2017)

 Whittington signed with Río Natura Monbus Obradoiro of Spain's Liga ACB on August 7, 2016.

 Zenit Saint Petersburg (2017–2018)

 On July 21, 2017, Whittington signed with Russian club Zenit Saint Petersburg for the 2017–18 season.

 MoraBanc Andorra (2018)

 On July 26, 2018, Whittington signed a two-year deal with MoraBanc Andorra of the Liga ACB.

 Movistar Estudiantes (2018–2019)

 On December 27, 2018, Whittington signed with Movistar Estudiantes of the Liga ACB.

 Coosur Real Betis (2019–2020)

 On August 1, 2019, Whittington signed a two-year deal with Coosur Real Betis of the Liga ACB.
 He averaged 8 points and 4 rebounds per game.
 On June 9, 2020, Whittington parted ways with the team.

+Coaching career

+Indiana Pacers

+On June 2, 2023, Whittington became an assistant coach for the Indiana Pacers.

+College

+Western Michigan

+On June 19, 2024, Whittington was hired by his alma mater Western Michigan as an assistant coach.